skip to main content

 Phone 519-235-2610 or toll-free 1-888-286-2610 or email info@abca.ca

-Yellow Fish Road™ comes to Lucan for first time
+Yellow Fish Road™ came to Lucan for the first time in 2017.

-Local students paint yellow fish to remind people to keep oil, chemicals, waste, and other substances off the ground, out of storm drains, and out of local rivers, lake
+Local students painted yellow fish to remind people to keep oil, chemicals, waste, and other substances off the ground, out of storm drains, and out of local rivers and the lake.

-Local Grade 7 and 8 students from Wilberforce Public School are planning to paint yellow fish on the streets on May 3, 2017, weather permitting.
-It is estimated that students will mark 100 storm drains and visit an equal number of households to deliver a yellow paper fish with a message of 'Only Rain in Storm Drains' and information about the program and safe hazardous waste disposal.
+Local Grade 7 and 8 students from Wilberforce Public School took part to mark 100 storm drains and visit an equal number of households to deliver a yellow paper fish with a message of 'Only Rain in Storm Drains' and information about the program and safe hazardous waste disposal.

 If you walk through the streets of Zurich and Bayfield and Clinton, Ontario, you may notice images of bright yellow fish painted beside storm drains which are found under the street along some roadways.